 For using IFTTT to automate your home, Arlo lands between abode and Ring Alarm.
 It offers five triggers you can use to initiate other actions in your smart home.
 These triggers are:

 We used the low-battery trigger to make sure we kept our cameras charged.
-Anytime a camera had a low battery level, our Amazon Alexa added “charge your cameras” to our to-do list.
-For the predefined object type, we found this to be ineffective, causing false positives fairly often.
+Anytime a camera had a low battery level, we had IFTTT add “charge your cameras” to our calendar.
+It complements the app notifications we already get from Arlo.

 Arlo Pro 4: What’s in the box?